 The discussion I had with the Honourable Senator Comeau, and the discussion we are having today, to do a pre-study after the bill is out of the committee and in report stage, does not achieve the basic reason for changing our fundamental rule here.
 It makes no sense to do a pre-study of a bill that we will receive in a week, and which is in third reading and report stage.

 Senator Comeau: In response, I beg to differ with the honourable senator.
 The issue of starting at the same time as the House of Commons is not the idea behind a pre-study; that is not the case whatsoever.
 The purpose is not to send a signal to the House of Commons about how smart we are.

 Pre-studies deal with having certain witnesses come in and talk to us about the non-contentious issues, or the issues on which we might have questions, as the bill arrives here in the chamber.
 The concept of starting at the same time as the House of Commons makes no sense; if there are major amendments to the bill, a lot of work we will do in this chamber will not be worth it.
 It will be a waste of time, as one of the honourable senators said.

 The concept of a pre-study is to allow us to have witnesses and study non-contentious items of the bill as we move closer to the bill arriving in the Senate, knowing there are a few contentious issues that we may put aside until the bill reaches us.
 I am hearing from the honourable senator that he does not like the concept of pre-study, and I can accept that.
 If the honourable senator has changed his mind on pre-study, so be it.

-Senator Comeau, for the most part, has been open.
+I, for the most part, have been open.
 I have never hidden my long-standing support for the concept of pre-study.
 I realize we have to be careful how we use it.